websanova/websanova.github.io/_posts/2015-08-29-creating-a-new-package-in-laravel-5-part-5-unit-testing.md

 We didn't get into specific testing concepts as there is a lot of great material on the web for that topic already.
 The idea was just to get your tests setup with your package.

-This the end of the series and pretty much wraps up package development.
+This concludes the series and pretty much wraps up package development.
 Hopefully you will now have all the tools you need to build your own packages.